-I am a Ph.D. candidate in Informatics at Università della Svizzera italiana
+I am a Ph.D. graduate in Informatics at Università della Svizzera italiana

 (Lugano, Switzerland) under the supervision of prof. Mauro Pezzè

 My projects focus on the automatic generation of test oracles, and in my research I derive them from software-related artifacts expressed in natural language.

 Before joining the PhD programme in 2018, I was a research intern at the IMDEA Software Institute

 (Madrid, Spain) working with Alessandra Gorla

 -- now my PhD co-advisor.
 During that period I obtained my M.Sc. from the University of Milano-Bicocca (Milan, Italy).